 Many storage units offer video surveillance and other security measures.
-However, even if a theft is recoded, you may never see your property again.
+However, even if a theft is recorded, you may never see your property again.
 Unfortunately, once items are stolen, it’s unlikely that the police will recover and return them.

 FBI statistics indicate that stolen property is recovered at a dismal average of 3% to 12%, depending on the item (excluding motor vehicles, which are recovered about half the time).
 Crime data show that jewelry is more easily recovered than household goods such as furniture.

 A family heirloom is easier to track than a coffee table.
 However, many self storage insurance policies have limitations on what they cover.
-It’s important to review your policy options carefully before keeping Great-Aunt Mable’s diamond necklace in a storage facility.
+It’s important to review your policy options carefully before keeping Great-Aunt Mabel’s diamond necklace in a storage facility.

-What If My Property is Already Insured?
+What If My Property Is Already Insured?

 This coverage is almost always on a temporary basis and may have more limitations than if the property was still in your home or apartment.
 Off-premises home insurance coverage often has a limit of $1,000 or 10% of the policy's personal property limit, whichever is greater.